Locating the Core-Mantle Boundary using Oscillations of Atmospheric Neutrinos: Location of CMB and Neutrino Oscillations

 As we go along the trajectory of a core-passing neutrino, first the density increases from mantle to core and then it decrease from core to mantle.
 The quasi-periodic nature of densities along the neutrino path, combined with a sharp contrast in the densities of core and mantle at CMB, may result in specific phase relationships between neutrino oscillation amplitudes in the core and the mantle for particular path lengths.
 This phenomenon is known as the neutrino oscillation length resonance (NOLR)~\cite{Petcov:1998su,Chizhov:1998ug,Petcov:1998sg,Chizhov:1999az,Chizhov:1999he} or parametric resonance (PR)~\cite{Akhmedov:1998ui,Akhmedov:1998xq}, which may enhance neutrino flavor conversions.

 The muon neutrino events at ICAL are contributed by both $\nu_\mu \rightarrow \nu_\mu$ survival as well as $\nu_e \rightarrow \nu_\mu$ appearance channels.
 However, since the contribution of the survival channel is more than 98\%, here we present the effect of $R_\text{CMB}$ modification only on the oscillation probabilities for $\nu_\mu \rightarrow \nu_\mu$ survival channel.
 Figure~\ref{fig:Prob_case_1} shows the three-flavor $\nu_{\mu}$ survival probability $P({\nu_\mu \rightarrow \nu_\mu})$ as a function of energy for NO. The top, middle, and bottom panels are for Case-I, Case-II, and Case-III, respectively.
 We consider the baseline of 11000 km (11500 km) in the left (right) panels.
-For both of these baselines, neutrinos pass through the Earth's core.
+For the baseline of 11500 km, neutrinos pass through the core for all the three scenarios --- standard core ($R_\text{CMB} = 3480$ km), SC ($\Delta R_\text{CMB} = -\,500$ km), and LC ($\Delta R_\text{CMB} = +\,500$ km).
+However, for the baseline of 11000 km, neutrinos pass through the core in the scenarios where we have standard core and the larger core (LC).
+But in the scenario where we consider smaller core (SC), neutrinos do not pass through the core for the 11000 km baseline.
+This feature gives rise to additional modifications in neutrino oscillation probabilities for baselines around 11000 km and thus, contributes to the sensitivity for locating CMB.
 The $\theta_{13}$-driven matter resonances inside Earth at atmospheric frequency result in significant modification of $\nu_{\mu}$ survival probability, $P({\nu_\mu \rightarrow \nu_\mu})$.
 The curves corresponding to SC and LC scenarios have different patterns with respect to each other for a given case and baseline.
 The oscillation patterns are also quite different in the three cases.
 The deviations in oscillation patterns mostly occur in the energy range of 3 to 6 GeV, which corresponds to the NOLR/parametric resonance.
 These observations imply that the neutrinos are highly sensitive to the modification of CMB as well as the way of modifying the density profile.
 Further, a comparison of the left and right panels shows that the modifications in neutrino oscillation patterns due to $R_\text{CMB}$ modification also depend upon the baselines through which neutrinos have passed.